 The statistics prove that both mhealth and telemedicine are lucrative health development fields, but only if you know your customer.

 Learn your niche before placing the product on the market.
 Different fields have different trends yet specific weak spots to pay attention to during the development stage.
 The target audiences might differ yet the customer’s needs too.
-For instance, what is the difference between mhealth and telehealth?
+For instance, what is the difference between mhealth patient engagement solutions and telehealth?
 Ironically, not all medical tech startups know the answer.
 This results in badly developed products with no demand on the market.
 In the end, the startuppers are left with nothing but a failed business strategy.

 Does mHealth Include Telehealth?